Kur0Yasha/stage2A/README.md

 The main objective of this project is to write a program that takes a point cloud representing a building as an input, and returns a 3D model of the scanned building.
-Due to time constraints, the extent of the project is limited to specifically recognize floors and walls.

 For practical usage, we decided to also focus on the program's complexity.
 Since this process can also be done by humans,